Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 .. note::

-    The "Continuous Integration" service in Tuleap refers to an historical implementation that was mainly targeting Subversion and CVS.
+    The "Continuous Integration" service in Tuleap refers to an historical implementation that was mainly targeting Subversion.

     It also provides some widgets that can be used on Project and Personal dashboards.